semanurbilada/portfolio_plus/README.md

 <p align="justify">

 # :hash: Purpose
 Welcome to my Portfolio Website (plus)!
-This started with the idea of Django CV page project from the lecture of Advanced Web Programming combined with [existing frontend `portfolio-website`](https://github.com/semanurbilada/portfolio-website) project.
+Here is started with the idea of Django CV page project from the lecture of Advanced Web Programming, then combined with [existing frontend `portfolio-website`](https://github.com/semanurbilada/portfolio-website) project.

 Still in progress, and there are lots of aspect to be waiting for developing.
 Stay Tuned!

 # :hash: How To Run?
 1. Virtual environment setup:
 ```
-python -m venv environment_name
+python3 -m venv environment_name
 ```

 2. To activate the virtual environment (Windows):